-Location: pf_xfmrs, pf_xfmrs_tanks table, pf_xfmr_limits for seasonal and dynamic ratings Required for: Modeling the locations where voltage is changed and/or regulated Used by: All ADMS applications to determine accurate voltage levels across the network Feeder Load management and FLISR to generate overload and voltage violations.
+Location: pf_xfmrs, pf_xfmrs_tanks table, pf_xfmr_limits for seasonal, temperature, and dynamic ratings.
+Required for: Modeling the locations where voltage is changed and/or regulated Used by: All ADMS applications to determine accurate voltage levels across the network Feeder Load management and FLISR to generate overload and voltage violations.
 Optimization to determine regulation parameters for optimal network configuration.

-Notes: Some data (for example, regulation parameters) can be defaulted if voltage accuracy is not critically important.
-FLA requires accurate impedance information to correctly determine fault currents As of NMS v2.4+ projects will not be required to populating indicators specifying if grounds or neutrals are present on the primary and secondary windings.
+Notes: Some data (for example, regulation parameters) can be defaulted if voltage Notes: accuracy is not critically important.
+FLA requires accurate impedance information to correctly determine fault currents As of NMS v2.4+, projects will not be required to populating indicators specifying if grounds or neutrals are present on the primary and secondary windings.
 This information will be inferred from the transformer winding type specified for each device.
 The various winding types supported and details about the grounding information can be found in the Power Flow Engineering Data workbook.
-As of NMS v2.5+ two new transformer winding types have been made available for unique cases.
+As of NMS v2.5+, two new transformer winding types have been made available for unique cases.
 A Zigzag winding has been added which is a single winding transformer that can be used as a grounding bank to create a grounding point on delta configured circuits.
-The second new type is a Scott winding that takes 3 phases at 120Degree rotation and converts to 2 phases with 90Degree rotation.
+The second new type is a Scot winding that takes 3 phases at 120Degree rotation and converts to 2 phases with 90Degree rotation. • The following configuration will be needed if transformers operate at a different voltage level than the system base.
+The primary and secondary ratios will need to be adjusted for the voltage the transformer outputs at the neutral tap position.
+The voltages configured for the unit should be based on what the voltages base that should be used for displaying results.
+For example, if a transformer had voltages levels from 138kV to 13.8kV on network at a 13.2kV system base, the primary ratio would be set to 1, the secondary ratio set to 1.04, the primary voltage would be set to 138kV, and the secondary voltage set to 13.2kV.
+If the device is auto regulating, the voltage target would then be set in P.U. based on a 13.2kV system base.
+With this scenario, the transferrer would output 13.8kV assuming no load and a 138kV input at the neutral LTC position.
+The power flow details would indicate this in the balloon as 1.04P.U. based on a 13.2kV system base.